 Add 2 tablespoons of olive oil, and sauté 1 diced onion, frequently stirring for about 5 minutes.

-When the onions have softened, add 1 teaspoon of grated ginger and sauté for another minute.
+Add 1 teaspoon of grated ginger and sauté for another minute when the onions have softened.

 Add 4 cups of vegetable broth, 3 chopped pears (cored and peeled), the roasted butternut squash and 1 bay leaf.

-Stir together and bring to a low simmer for about 10-15 minutes.
+Stir together and bring to a low simmer for 10-15 minutes.

 You’re only a few minutes away from soup perfection!

 Remove the bay leaf.
-Puree soup with an immersion blender or food processor as needed; adjust seasonings accordingly.
+Puree soup with an immersion blender or food processor; taste and adjust seasonings

 How to roast squash seeds?